OfficeDev/office-js-docs-pr/docs/publish/centralized-deployment.md

 To deploy SharePoint Add-ins or add-ins that target Office 2013, use a [SharePoint add-in catalog](publish-task-pane-and-content-add-ins-to-an-add-in-catalog.md).

->**Important** SharePoint add-in catalogs do not support add-in features that are implemented in the [VersionOverrides](../../reference/manifest/versionoverrides.md) node of the add-in manifest, such as [add-in commands](../design/add-in-commands.md).
+>**Important**: SharePoint add-in catalogs do not support add-in features that are implemented in the [VersionOverrides](../../reference/manifest/versionoverrides.md) node of the add-in manifest, such as [add-in commands](../design/add-in-commands.md).

 To deploy COM/VSTO add-ins, use ClickOnce or Windows Installer.
 For details, see [Deploying an Office solution](https://msdn.microsoft.com/en-us/library/bb386179.aspx).